Kharacternyk/pacwall/README.rst

 * ``-k``: do not run the hook

-  See Hook_ for more info.
+  See Settings_ for more info.

 -------------
 Customization